denisecase/smart-sales-docs/D44_IMPLEMENT_DW.md

 ## Complete the Script

-Finish the code to actually create tables, but do not populate them.
+Finish the code to actually create tables using the initial columns, but do not populate them.
 We will populate our DW in Module 5.

 To allow the script to be re-run while we are finalizing it, delete the new database if it exists before each run.